axiom-data-science/ocean-model-skill-assessor/docs/demo.md

          vocabs="general", key_variable="temp")
 ```

-The plots show the time series comparisons for sea water temperatures of the model output and data at two locations.
+The plots show the time series comparisons for sea water temperatures of the model output and data at one location.
 Also shown is a map of the Cook Inlet region where the CIOFS model is located.
-An approximation of the numerical domain is shown along with the two data locations.
+An approximation of the numerical domain is shown along with the data location.